oslabs-beta/Jugglr/README.md

 ```bash
 docker exec -it <container name>  psql -U <database username> -d <databasename> -c "\copy <tablename> FROM '<path to csv file in the Docker Container>' DELIMITER ',' CSV HEADER;"
 ```

+## How to Contribute:

+Jugglr is an open source product and we encourage other developers to make improvements to the application.
+If you would like to contribute to Jugglr, head over to the dev branch, pull down the code, and create your own feature branch in the format <name>/<feature>.
+Run 'npm run build' and 'npm start' to get the app running.
+Once your changes are made, initiate a pull request into dev and the team will review your changes.

+ ## Enhancements:

+ Ideas for enhancements:
+ - Add support for MongoDB and other popular databases
+ - Maintain more than one Dockerfile so users can load data to different databases for different projects without having to switch out the Dockerfile each    time (Maybe consider using a .yml file)
+ - Render Docker commands directly in the app to pass on to the CI/CD team